luis33338/battlestax-tutorial/TUTORIAL.md

 *expected output*
 ![my-pic](https://github.com/datastaxdevs/shared-assets/blob/master/astra/dashboard-withdb-1000.png?raw=true)

-- **✅ Step 1e.
+- **✅ Step 5.
 Create a new BattleStax tutorial repo in your own account**

 Click on the  main `BattleStax Tutorial` into your own GitHub account: https://github.com/kidrecursive/battlestax-tutorial

 ![template](./tutorial/template.png?raw=true))

-- **✅ Step 1f.
+- **✅ Step 5.
 Get the Battlestax tutorial on localhost**

-4. Clone _your_ `BattleStax Tutorial` repository to your local host Use the following command in your terminal to do so:
+4. Clone _your_ `BattleStax Tutorial` repository to localhost, use the following command in your terminal to do so:
 ```
 git clone git@github.com:[your_github_id]/battlestax-tutorial.git
 ```